inveniosoftware/invenio/docs/developers/templates.rst

     {#
      # Blocks
-     #  * Think of template-blocks, as the API other Invenio installations will
+     #  * Think of template-blocks as the API which other Invenio installations will
      #    use to customize the Invenio layout.
 An Invenio installation can override
      #    blocks defined in your templates so that they keep their own changes
      #    to a minimum, and don't copy/paste large parts of the template code.